openpharma/mmrm/.github/CONTRIBUTING.md

 quality of our code.
 To add an integration test, you need to do the
 following:

-1. Use SAS to run an appropriate mmrm models with `proc mixed`, using `fev_data`.
+1. Use SAS to run an appropriate mmrm model with `proc mixed`, using `fev_data`.
-2. Save the results in `txt` format in the `design/SAS/` folder.
+2. Save the results in `.txt` format in the `design/SAS/` folder.
 3. Decide the key outputs that are needed for comparison.
 4. Add a unit test verifying that the R implementation of the same model has the same results (conversion may be needed).